Associate Professor of Applied Psychology

 Phone: (212) 998-5222

 Dr. Ali is an Associate Professor in the Department of Applied Psychology at New York University.
 Her research focuses on the mental health effects of oppression including violence, racism and discrimination.
-She has examined depression and its psychosocial correlates across a range of disadvantaged populations including domestic violence survivors, clients in poverty transition programs, psychiatric outpatient samples, and immigrant/refugee women.
-Her current projects are investigating empowerment-based programs in domestic violence shelters and low-income high schools.
+She has examined depression and its psychosocial correlates across a range of disadvantaged populations including trauma survivors, clients in poverty transition programs, psychiatric outpatient samples, and immigrant/refugee women.
+Her current projects are investigating empowerment-based programs for domestic violence survivors, low-income high school students, and military veterans.
 She is the co-editor (with Dana Crowley Jack) of Silencing the Self Across Cultures: Depression and Gender in the Social World published by Oxford University Press.

 - BSc University of Toronto